Skip to footer content

 $vbLabelText $csharpLabel

-When we use this, we can generate PDF files with the page number in the footer, and a custom header.
-To demonstrate, I'll create a simple multi-paged PDF from an HTML string:
+When you use this, you can generate PDF files with page numbers in the footer and a custom header.
+To demonstrate, I'll create a simple multi-page PDF from an HTML string that demonstrate HTML to PDF page breaks and page number formatting:

 // Generate long HTML content to create multiple pages for demonstration